puppetlabs/puppetlabs-sqlserver/README.md

 * `source`: *Required.* Locates the SQL Server installer.
 Valid options: a string containing the path to an executable.
 Puppet must have permission to execute the installer.

-* `windows_feature_source`: *Optional.* Specifies the location of the Windows Feature source files.
-This may be needed to install the .Net Framework.
+* `windows_feature_source`: *Optional.* Specifies the location of the Windows Feature source files, which might be needed to install the .NET Framework.
 See https://support.microsoft.com/en-us/kb/2734782 for more information.

 Please note that if an option is set in both its own specific parameter and `install_switches`, the specifically named parameter takes precedence.
 For example, if you set the product key in both `pid` and in `install_switches`, SQL Server honors the `pid` parameter.